riemarc/journalmk/readme.md

 ## Quickstart
 To build a pdf journal out of your digital notes, just
-* create a (preferably) empty directory (the build directory) with a name you like
+* create a empty directory (the build directory) with a name you like
-* place an empty json file, with the name `journalmkrc.json` in the directory
+* place an empty json file, with the name `journalmkrc.json` in this directory
-* add the following lines to the json file
+* add the following lines to this json file
 ```
 {
     "root_directory": [".."],